The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Enriching

 \subsection{Enriching over a symmetric subcategory}

 It is well known (see for example \cite{Ostrik2003}, see also \cite[Proposition 2.15]{Douglas2014a}) that from a module category over a fusion category one can obtain a category enriched over the acting category.
-Here, we will reproduce this construction, and spell out the special features this has if the acting category is a symmetric category.
+We will recall this construction here, and spell out the special features this has when the acting category is a symmetric category.